-Accreditation by the New England Association of Schools and Colleges
+Accreditation by the New England Commission of Higher Education (NECHE)

-Northern Essex Community College is accredited by the New England Association of Schools and Colleges, Inc., through its Commission on Institutions of Higher Education.
+Northern Essex Community College is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and College, Inc.).

-Inquiries regarding the status of an institution’s accreditation by the New England Association should be directed to the administrative staff at the college.
-Individuals may also contact the association at:
+Inquiries regarding the accreditation by the Commission status should be directed to the administrative staff of the institution.
+Individuals may also contact:

 In March of 2011, Northern Essex Community College received a notification letter from the New England Association of Schools and Colleges, Inc. indicating that its accreditation would be continued for the next 10 years with a fifth-year interim report for consideration in the fall of 2015.
 NECC has been accredited since 1970.